ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 wednesday tuesday monday val s : string = "monday tuesday wednesday "
 ```

 Functionally `id_print` is an identity function on `string`, it returns its input unchanged.
-However, it has a side effect: it prints each string in receives.
+However, it has a side effect: it prints each string it receives.
 Wrapping the parameters passed to `Printf.sprintf` into calls to `id_print` makes the side effects happen.

-The order in which the `id_ print` side effects takes place is unreliable.
-Parameters are evaluated from right to left, but this not part of the definition of the OCaml language, it turns out this the way the compiler is implemented, but it could change.
+The order in which the `id_ print` side effects take place is unreliable.
+Parameters are evaluated from right to left, but this is not part of the definition of the OCaml language, this way the compiler is implemented, but it could change.

 There are several means to make sure computation takes place in a specified order.